-Holston Connections will focus on those ministries that are ‘connected’ through the United Methodist Church.
-We branch out from our local church to the Oak Ridge District and then to the Holston Conference and on to the General Church.
+Holston Connections will focus on those ministries which are "connected" through the United Methodist Church.
+We branch out from our local church to the district and then to the Holston Conference and on to the General Conference.
 This is primarily monetary giving through special offerings such as Holston Home for Children, One Great Hour of Sharing, and World Communion Sunday.
-We also have opportunities to give resources to United Methodist Committee on Relief when there is a natural disaster and we fill ‘flood buckets’ or ‘food buckets’ or ‘school kits.’
-Missionary support is an important component of Holston Connections.
-Beaver Ridge has supported two missionaries in the past – Harry Howe and David Warden.
+We also have opportunities to give resources to the United Methodist Committee on Relief when there is a natural disaster; we fill food buckets and flood buckets or prepare school kits.